For Spring 2022 Study Abroad

 Is it safe for me to go abroad?

 There will always be inherent risks associated with international travel, and the ongoing pandemic makes international travel more complicated.
-However, we expect that our host countries and program partners will be prepared to receive foreign students in the fall.
+However, we expect that our host countries and program partners will be prepared to receive foreign students in the spring.

-As some people are comfortable taking on more risk than others, you should make your decision to study abroad in the fall after careful consideration of all available information, awareness of the risks, and how to best manage these risks.
+As some people are comfortable taking on more risk than others, you should make your decision to study abroad in the spring after careful consideration of all available information, awareness of the risks, and how to best manage these risks.
 For example, the CDC is a valuable resource for advice and guidance as you assess your comfort level with the risks associated with travel and is one of many sources Notre Dame—and you as a traveler—need to consider.
 Other valuable resources include the US Department of State, International SOS and COVID-19 information published on the US Embassy homepage of your host country (for a full list, see here).

 While NDI has worked hard to identify strong partners abroad who can mitigate some risks, Notre Dame cannot guarantee a COVID- or disease-free environment at any program, just like it cannot on the Main Campus.
 This means that each traveler must familiarize themselves with the risks, assess their comfort level with an experience abroad, and be willing to take responsibility for their own personal risk management.